raxod502/intuitive-explanations/src/about/projects.md

   iTunes playlists combining variety, cohesiveness, and novelty.
 * [wdx] (Fall 2017): Simpler and more robust alternative to [wd], written in [Python].
-* [Madeline] (Summer 2018): Novel approach to directory syncing, used to maintain complementary mirroring of two filesystem trees via SSH.
 * [Tidier] (Spring 2019): Small application to auto-close abandoned GitHub issues by label and activity.
 * [Kalyn] (Spring 2020; [blog post][kalyn-post]): Compile a high-level